c0wsaysmoo/plane-tracker-rgb-pi/README.md

 This is what I used to make mine.
 Other than the Pi and the Bonnet you can use whatever you want.
 - Raspberry Pi 3A+ (Pi Zero had flickering, and Pi 5 isn’t compatible)
 - [Adafruit bonnet](https://www.adafruit.com/product/3211)
-- [64x32 RGB P4 panel](https://www.adafruit.com/product/2278) (I used a P4 panal measures roughly 10in x 5in, they make smaller screens P3/P2.5 etc if you want a smaller version)
+- [64x32 RGB P4 panel](https://www.adafruit.com/product/2278) (I used a P4 panal measures roughly 10in x 5in, they make smaller screens P3/P2.5 etc if you want a smaller version.
+Can buy them from Amazon as well)
 - [An acrylic difusser](https://www.adafruit.com/product/4749) (makes it easier to read, this one is slightly larger than the P4 panel so keep that in mind when making the case)
 - [double sided tape](https://www.amazon.com/EZlifego-Multipurpose-Removable-Transparent-Household/dp/B07VNSXY31)
 - MicroSD card (any size)